Börek with spiced beef and pistachios

 • 1 medium onion, peeled and finely chopped

-• 300 g minced beef (or lamb)
+• 300 g minced beef, or lamb

-• 30 g pistachios, roughly chopped
+• 30 g pistachios (unsalted), roughly chopped

-• 10 g (i.e. one) dried apricot, finely chopped
+• 1 dried apricot, finely chopped

 • ½ tsp ground cumin